Pofay/pofay.github.io/_posts/2019-02-14-Promise-issues.md

 In order for you to know what the heck happened in that function you need to peer into its implementation.

-In short the moment you invoke a Promise returning function the state of the system may or may have changed.
+**The moment you invoke a Promise returning function the state of the system may have changed**

 ## The Third Point: Mixing Exceptions with Expected Failures